maciakl/maciak.org/_lin/myip.md

 ---
 layout: wide
-title: What is My IP
+title: What is My Local IP
 subtitle: on the nat
 description: how to find your local ip
 ---